Quantum Commuting Circuits and Complexity of Ising Partition Functions: Bridging IQP and Ising partition functions

 \section{Bridging {\sf IQP} and Ising partition functions}

-In this section, we establish a bridge between {\sf IQP} and partition functions of Ising models.
+In this section, we establish a bridge between {\sf IQP} and Ising partition functions.
 We will first show that the joint probability distribution of the output of an {\sf IQP} circuit associated with a graph $G$ is given by normalized squared norm of the partition function of the Ising model defined by the graph $G$.
-This is shown first by mapping {\sf IQP} into {\sf MBIQP} and then by relating an inner product between a product state and the graph state $|G\rangle$ with the partition function of the Ising model following the overlapping map~\cite{VandenNest07}.
+This is shown first by mapping {\sf IQP} into {\sf MBIQP} and then by using the overlapping map~\cite{VandenNest07}, which relates the Ising partition functions with an inner product between a product state and the graph state $|G\rangle$.
 However, this is not sufficient for our purpose.
-Since there are exponentially many instances of the measurement outcome, a straightforward sampling by using the joint probability distribution is not available.
-Instead, we simulate {\sf IQP} in a recursive way, where the next measurement outcome is sampled according to the conditional distribution on the previous measurement outcome.
+Since there are exponentially many instances of the measurement outcomes, a straightforward sampling using the joint probability distributions does not work efficiently.
+Instead, we simulate {\sf IQP} in a recursive way according to the conditional distribution on the previous measurement outcomes by using the Bayes theorem.
 To this end, we need the marginal distributions with respect to the measured qubits.
 If the marginal distribution can be calculated efficiently, the recursive method succeeds to simulate a sampling according to the joint probability distribution of {\sf IQP} efficiently.
-In this section, we will also establish a relationship between the marginal distribution with respect to a set $M$ of the measured qubits and the partition function of the Ising model defined by another graph $\tilde G_M$, which is systematically constructed from the graph $G$ and the set $M$.
+In this section, we will also establish a relationship between the marginal distribution with respect to a set $M$ of the measured qubits and the Ising partition function defined on another graph $\tilde G_M$, which is systematically constructed from the graph $G$ and the set $M$.